13 Nov Leading Your People Through Change

 People will make mistakes, changes will need to be made, but also your team will get on board, and things will move forward.
 Whether acknowledging the contribution of your people in making this process happen and successfully adapting to change or the difficulties some might be having, be sure to do it.
 It shows everyone that you value and respect them as well as their efforts.
 It also makes people much more willing to go along with you on this journey.

-Change means transition and transition means upheaval.
+Leading your people through change means transition and transition means upheaval.
 Even if the developments are in everyone’s best interest, it takes people out of their routine and calls on them to learn and adapt.
 Change is not without its challenges, and its impact should not be overlooked or underestimated.
 Your people will be extra sensitive during this time, especially to your behaviour; how you act, react or respond.
 That’s why you must show support in your actions.

 One way of doing this is by being accessible.
 We suggest holding regular progress meetings or walk-in clinics where people can discuss their concerns, ask questions and give feedback.
 You need these sessions as much as your people do for the insight they will provide on how best to help them and support the new operation.